 Prendergast, K. Bee Hotels for Australian Bees.
 Perth, Western Australia, 2017

-[Rod has a Permaculture Design Certificate, an Advanced Permaculture Design Certificate and is enrolled in a Diploma of Permaculture at Candlelight Farm in Mahogany Creek, WA.
+[Rod has a Diploma of Permaculture, Permaculture Design Certificate and an Advanced Permaculture Design Certificate.
 His off-farm jobs include consulting for Urban Revolution, Farm Manager at Perth City Farm and running his permaculture design business, Leafcutter Permaculture.]